KiruthikaD10/SEARCH-ENGINE-OPTIMIZATION-SEO-STRATEGY/README.md

 The SEO strategy targets performance on **Google Search Engine**.
 Content is hosted on platforms like **WordPress**, and promoted via **social media channels** (Instagram, LinkedIn, Facebook) for enhanced engagement and potential backlink generation.

-This comprehensive SEO plan ensures long-term visibility, better indexing, and consistent improvements in search engine ranking.
+This comprehensive SEO plan ensures long-term visibility, better indexing, and consistent improvements in search engine ranking .